~1500: Moses onward

-Are we Americans so insulated from the world at war that we don’t immediately grasp that the top priority for the nine million refugees Moses led out of Egypt is a system of government providing the basic necessities of life and protection from internal and external harm?
+Are we Americans so insulated from the world at war that we don’t immediately grasp that the top priority for the nine million refugees Moses led out of Egypt is a system of law and order providing the basic necessities of life and protection from internal and external harm?

 Leadership in the Kingdom of Heaven and Earth